[Skip to Content]

 • You have concerns about your own hepatitis B carrier state.

-• Your child has moderate or serious side effects after getting a HepB injection.
+• Your child has moderate or serious side effects after getting a HepB shot.

 • How Vaccines Help